wgaa0/study-planner-app/README.md

 ## Prerequisites & Common Pitfalls
 Before you begin, make sure your PHP environment is configured correctly.

-1. is PHP in your System's PATH?
+1. Is PHP In Your System's PATH?
-    This guide assumes the php command is globally available.
+    - This guide assumes the php command is globally available.
 Open a command prompt and verify this:
     ```cmd
     php -v
     ```
-    If you see a PHP version number, you are all set.
+    - If you see a PHP version number, you are all set.
 If you get an error like `'php' is not recognized...`, you must add the location of your PHP installation (e.g., `c:\php`) to the Windows PATH environment variable.

 2. Do You Have a `php.ini` File?
-    By default, a manual PHP install does not create a `php.ini` file.
+    - By default, a manual PHP install does not create a `php.ini` file.
 PHP looks for a file named exactly php.ini in its root folder for configuration settings.
     - Run `php --ini`.
 If it says `Loaded Configuration File: (none)`, you need to create one.
     - In your PHP folder (e.g., `C:\php`), find the file named `php.ini-development`.
     - Copy and rename this file to `php.ini`.
 This activates a development-friendly configuration.

 3. Are PHP Extensions Enabled?
-    For this app's MySQL and SQLite setup to work, specific extensions must be enabled inside your php.ini file.
+    - For this app's MySQL and SQLite setup to work, specific extensions must be enabled inside your php.ini file.
     - Open your `php.ini`
     - Uncomment the following lines (remove the semicolon):
         For MySQL (XAMPP Setup):